As you contemplate engaging an offshore team, you naturally start thinking about how to train and manage your offshore staff for maximum performance.

 This will allow them to have a good understanding of what type of work they will be doing, and become familiar with their role before training on the specifics of how to do it.
-They will also get a high level overview of the process and workflow.
+They will also get a high level overview of your process and workflow.

-The best results will come when the Australian champion reviews the work, has a meeting with the offshore team around what was done correctly or incorrectly, refers them to the training video and written process to review, then tries the task again.
+The best results will come when your Local champion reviews the work, has a meeting with the offshore team around what was done correctly or incorrectly, refers them to the training video and written process to review, then delegates the task again.
 Once this process has been repeated several times and the tasks become more familiar, less training will be required.

 The best way to approach it is to set a schedule, and if the team need more face-to-face training, go there.
 The small investment in the airfare will be paid off with increased productivity.
 So, now that your team is trained, what is the best way to manage them?
 Here are some practical examples of how to best manage:

 Treat outsourced team members as if they are in your office

 You must communicate with them regularly and be there to assist with their training and development needs.
-You wouldn’t employ someone in Australia and stick them in an office and not talk to them, and you can’t do the same when they are offshore.
-With the advancement of technology, this is now easy – you just need your Australian champion to be available.
+You wouldn’t employ someone locally and stick them in an office and not talk to them.
+You can’t do this with offshore staff and expect good results either.
+With the advancement of technology, this is now easy – you just need your Onshore Champion to be available.

 You won’t get the best from your offshore team unless they know the goals and what they are there to achieve.
-They may not get there day one, but they will work towards it, and it won’t be too long before they are hitting the targets.
+They may not get there day one, but they will work towards it, and it won’t be too long before they are hitting your targets.

 Set regular meetings